 The technical implementation of this ban raises interesting questions.
 How do you verify whether a vocal is AI-generated?
 Currently, there's no reliable detector that can't be fooled.
 Sweden's chart authority is relying on self-reporting and complaints, which means enforcement depends on good faith and whistleblowers.
 That works for now, while AI music is novel.
 It gets harder as the tools become ubiquitous.

 Other countries are watching.
 The UK's Official Charts Company is reportedly considering similar rules.
 Billboard hasn't committed either way.
-The Recording Academy already decided that AI-generated content can't win Grammys, though AI-assisted music is allowed if humans made "meaningful" creative contributions.
-Good luck defining "meaningful" in a way that doesn't require a philosophy degree.
+The Recording Academy already decided that AI-generated content can't win Grammys, though AI-assisted music is allowed if humans made creative contributions.
+Good luck defining in a way that doesn't require a philosophy degree.